Jcg408/Neighborhood-Project/README.md

 Virginia Wine country -
 1. List of wineries
-2. google map with markers designating the wineries
+2. google map with markers showing location of the wineries
-3. infowindows and bounce when markers clicked
+3. infowindows open and markers bounce when clicked
+4. list of locations animate appropriate marker when clicked
-4. filter of list items functional
+5. list search/filter is functional
-5..
-HOW TO GET THE CLICK FROM LIST TO MARKERS!
+6. setTimeout for markers.
-6..
-HOW TO GET THE MARKERS TO FILTER WITH LIST!
+7. ** NEED TO GET MARKERS TO FILTER WITH THE LIST**
-7. need to add error handling.

-MODIFIED APP.JS AND COMMENTED IDEAS/NOTES 3/8/2016
+8. ** NEED ERROR HANDLING **

+UPDATED 3/20/16